 resumeto the job, customize your cover letter, and connect on social media, are among the top tips.

-10 Steps on How to Land a Job Interview in 2020
+10 Steps on How to Land a Job Interview

 As a professional in the residential construction industry, you’re responsible for more than building and selling houses.
 You’re also out to build your career and learning how to land a job interview in 2020 is critical.